top of page

 Living under the effects of fear

-Whenever you encounter an obnoxious person, remember that they are likely living under the influence of fear.
+Whenever you encounter an obnoxious person, remember that they are likely living in fear.

 Keep your emotional distance

-One of the worst ways to respond to difficult people is to take their behavior personally.
-Don’t let those struggling with fear make you believe that you are their problem.
+One of the worst ways to react to difficult people is to take their behavior personally.
+Don’t let those struggling with fear make you believe that you're their problem.

 This is why patience, long-suffering, peacefulness, and other positive attributes are so important.
 They act to separate you from the other person’s suffering.